-Beacon Commercial has sales offices in Brisbane (QLD), Sydney (NSW), Melbourne (VIC), Adelaide (SA) and Perth (WA).
-The Australian businesses are supported by Beacon Lighting operated warehouses in Brisbane (QLD) and Melbourne (VIC) and a 3PL warehouse in Perth (WA).
-Beacon Lighting also has a Store Support Centre located in Mulgrave (VIC).
+The Beacon Lighting Group finished FY2023 with 119 Beacon Lighting stores serving both our retail and trade customers.
+There were 117 company stores and two franchised stores.
+Beacon Commercial has sales offices in Brisbane (QLD), Sydney (NSW), Melbourne (VIC), Adelaide (SA), and Perth (WA).
+The supply chain in Australia includes Group operated warehouses in Brisbane (QLD), Melbourne (VIC), and a 3PL warehouse in Perth (WA).
+At the end of FY2023 and the start of FY2024, Beacon Lighting relocated the Beacon Group Support Office from Mulgrave (VIC) to be above the new Nunawading (VIC) store.

-Beacon International has sales offices in Hong Kong, Germany and the United States of America with a support office in China.
-Light Source Solutions has sales offices in Australia and New Zealand while Connected Light Solutions supports customers across Australia.
-Masson For Light has an architectural lighting showroom in Richmond (VIC) and Custom Lighting has a designer showroom in Malvern (VIC).
+Beacon International has sales offices in Hong Kong, Germany, and the United States of America, with a support office in China.
+Connected Light Solutions has a team based on the eastern seaboard supporting customers throughout Australia.
+Light Source Solutions has a sales office in New Zealand, Custom Lighting has a designer showroom in Malvern (VIC), and Masson For Light has an architectural lighting showroom in Richmond (VIC).

-FY2022 IN REVIEW
+FY2023 IN REVIEW